-At the project sites, we are concerned about the dust generated during the site preparation and construction period, as this can be a nuisance to our employees and contractors at site, as well as to the communities in the vicinity of the project site.
-In this regard we are required to monitor the Total Suspended Particulates (TSP) levels, as required according to project site job scope, which varies from site to site.
+At the project sites, we are concerned about the dust generated during the site preparation and construction stages, as this can be a nuisance and, affects the health of our employees and contractors, as well as the communities in the vicinity of the project site.
+In this regard, we are required to monitor the Total Suspended Particulates (TSP) levels, as required according to project site job scope, which varies from site to site.

-In 2019, the monthly monitoring results for TSP at those projects sites required to conduct measurement showed average levels ranging from 35 to 64 $\mu g/m^3$ from January until December.
-These results were well within the ambient air quality standard of 260 $\mu g/m^3$ for TSP, and were thus in compliance with the standard.
+In 2020, the monthly monitoring results for TSP in those projects sites showed average levels ranging from 34 to 61 μ g/m3 from January until December.
+These results were well within the ambient air quality, permissible standard of 260 μ g/m3 for TSP, and were thus in compliance with the standard.